Discontinue your course

 To discontinue, you’ll need to submit a request for course discontinuation.

-If you're planning to transfer to another university, see transfer to another provider.
+International students, if you're planning to transfer to another university, see transfer to another provider.